 Gaia was bright, brave, kind, creative and fiercely loyal to those she loved.
 The challenges she faced as a young woman living with epilepsy and as a survivor of sexual violence inspired her to pursue a career in health and social care.
 She wanted to dedicate her life to others and help transform a healthcare system she felt forgotten and neglected by.

-The Independent Office for Police Conduct (IOPC) has ordered two investigations into the conduct of Dorset Police: one looking at the failed rape case and another at their response to her disappearance.
-These investigations will feed into the ongoing inquest into Gaia’s death, to discover exactly how and why we lost her – and what needs to change to save lives like Gaia’s.
+The Independent Office for Police Conduct (IOPC) has carried out two investigations into the conduct of Dorset Police: one looking at the failed rape case and another at their response to her disappearance.
+These reports will be amongst the evidence examined at the inquest into her death, which is due to take place in May 2021.

-We who loved her, honour her memory by fighting for her rights and for the better world that she believed in.
+The world is a darker place without her but she is still a light in all our lives.
+We honour her memory by fighting for her rights and for the better world that she believed in.